sciZer0/7/v/README.md

 Summarizing above, when people create something digitizable (incl. idea/code), there must be absolute freedom for everyone to surpass it — to improve it.

-Plus, importantly, if you want the roller coaster for your money then you use smart contracts for solving fundamental tasks like trastless stablecoins and trastless bridges, but if you want safety for your money then you use the blockchain's codebase for solving these fundamental tasks.
+Plus, importantly, if you want the roller coaster to your money then you use smart contracts for solving fundamental tasks like trastless stablecoins and trastless bridges, but if you want safety to your money then you use the blockchain's codebase for solving these fundamental tasks.

 <p>&nbsp</p>